karmaniverous/get-dotenv/README.md

   arguments for other options.
 * Specify the token that identifies dotenv files (e.g. '.env').
 * Specify the token that identifies private vatiables (e.g. '.local').
+* Load AWS SSO session credentials from an AWS Toolkit profile.

 Options:
   -p, --paths <strings...>            space-delimited paths to dotenv directory (default './')